 Make sure to check a fingerstick glucose before intubating.

-Cushing’s triad describes the physiologic response to rapidly increasing intracranial pressure and imminent brain herniation.
+It is important to be able to recognize Cushing’s triad, as this is a sign of impending brain herniation.
+Cushing’s triad describes the physiologic response to rapidly increasing intracranial pressure (ICP) and imminent brain herniation.
 Its features are:

 Other signs of imminent herniation are lack of pupillary reaction and/or pupillary asymmetry.
 Signs of imminent herniation necessitate emergent intervention (see ‘Treatment’).

 Intracranial hemorrhages (ICH) fall into four broad categories: